-Clinical effectiveness: refers to the extent to which clinical interventions achieve desirable clinical outcomes by the provision of evidenced-based care with effective clinical audit processes.
+Clinical effectiveness: the extent to which clinical interventions achieve desirable clinical outcomes by the provision of evidenced-based care with effective clinical audit processes (set out below).

 Clinical audit: the systematic, critical analysis of the quality of care, including procedures used for diagnosis and treatment, use of resources and resulting outcome and quality of life for the patient.